harrymas21/e-voting/README.md

 ## e-voting system

 This is a simple online voting system for a college or school.
+Was developed in 2016 (September - October)

 ## It makes use of:
 	-PHP